-Never correct, because the three external rotations are not independent of each other: they are constrained by the total angular momentum.
+Note that treating the rotations in an asymmetric top as three separable 1D rotors is NEVER correct, because the three external rotations are not independent of each other: they are constrained by the total angular momentum.
 Thus treating the three rotors as independent 1D rotations always leads to incorrect results.
 One should always use either the separable rotors approximation or the quasi-symmetric top approximation for practical calcualtions.